 Moderated by Lisa Blanning

-In 2020, are public relations officers and agencies necessary for artists?
+In 2020, how effective are public relations officers and agencies?
 What can they still accomplish at a time when music media is disappearing, along with reviews?
 Are they still relevant when social media dominates discourse, promotion and sales?
 How has the pandemic changed things, and what might the future look like?
-Have the BLM protests had an impact on how the media covers marginalised artists?
-Experts with decades of experience between them compare perspectives.
+Have the BLM protests had an impact on how the media covers marginalised people?
+Experts with decades of experience between them compare perspectives

 Gamall Awad – Backspin Promotions, NYC